 Fuller, Smith & Turner PBC Vintage Ale 2014 Old Ale at 8.5% ABV (C$9.49 at NLC Stavanger, 500 ml, best before 31-Dec-2024, acquired 3-Dec-2014, reviewed 10-Jul-2018)

-Appearance: clear deep amber with one fat finger of fluffy ivory head diminishing rapidly to a thin cap and persistent ring, good retention and moderate spotty lacing.
-(4/5) Aroma: caramel, raisins, light toffee.
+Appearance: clear deep amber with one fat finger of fluffy ivory head, good retention and moderate spotty lacing.
+(4/5) Aroma: caramel, dark fruit, light citrus, hint of toffee.
 (8/10) Taste: moderate-high sweet, moderate-high bitter.
 (8/10) Palate: medium slightly slick body, moderate-high carbonation, sticky building bitter warming finish.
 (4/5)

 My 260th from the 2010 Edition of 1001 Beers You Must Taste Before You Die, 250th from the 2013 edition, and 274th combining both editions.

 8/10 #1001beers #ryansbooze ryansbooze.com